Netzone: Gameplay

+Development

+Netzone was developed by Compro Software, a company founded in 1985.

 Reception

 Netzone received mixed to negative reviews upon release.
 Kraig Kujawa of GameSpot rated it a 3.4 out of 10, calling it "a horrific game that is outdated, boring, and frustrating all in one lovely package", and concluding that "Aside from the well-composed, moody CD soundtrack, NET:Zone fails horribly in every area.
-Doug Radcliffe of OGR.com rated it a 6 out of 10, praising its "interesting storyline" and "well-done" interface but criticizing its "dull puzzles and vague tasks".
+Doug Radcliffe of Online Gaming Review rated it a 6 out of 10, praising its "interesting storyline" and "well-done" interface but criticizing its "dull puzzles and vague tasks".